 The Jones Act is legislation that was enacted to protect sailors who became ill or who were injured while working aboard a ship.
 Under this act you must be given medical aid and care under a provision called "cure and maintenance."
 Seaman injuries claims must be evaluated by an experienced admiralty law attorney to ensure that they are not incorrectly managed.
 You are entitled to

 - Reasonable room and board

 - Medical expenses, including transportation to your medical practitioner

 There is a specific legal definition that must be met in order to make a claim under admiralty law.
-If you have been injured or become ill working as a seaman, contact Johnson Beard & Trueb, PC.
-Your case will must be carefully crafted if you hope to ensure you are fairly compensated for your injuries and other damages.
+If you have been injured or become ill working as a seaman, contact Johnson & Associates, PC.
+Your case must be carefully crafted if you hope to ensure you are fairly compensated for your injuries and other damages.

 Ensure you get all that is rightfully yours by contacting a personal injury lawyer in Anchorage today so we can evaluate the facts of your case, and initiate legal action for you.
 There are other avenues of that could provide you with added compensation that could be pursued, and we are zealous in identifying all such options, so that we can take advantage of every opportunity.
-The initial consultation is free so you have nothing to lose to explore your options with us.
-We look forward to meeting you and helping you with your claim.Call Us Today to Request Your Free Case Evaluation
+Johnson & Associates, PC, offers an initial consultation for free, so if you would like to explore your options, you have nothing to lose!Call Us Today to Request Your Free Case Evaluation

 Filing a personal injury lawsuit under maritime law requires a specialized approach as the laws are complex, and claims are often subject to being contested by the defendant.
 There are also areas of civil law that could allow for litigation depending on the circumstances.
 To ensure you do not lose any compensation you could be entitled to recover, contact us for an initial no charge consultation.